shashanksanket/UserPortal/readme.md

         14.1.4  Sign Up!.

-      14.2 In the body e have 4 Features:-
+      14.2 In the body we have 4 Features:-

         14.2.1 Table of File types which has a file type and a number showing the count of files uploaded of that particular file type.